For Part I, read here.

 Although Davies did not address the cleric by name, he left enough clues to provide the identity of the subscriber whom he describes as “Reverend J. F. Lloyd, vicar of Llanilar, and energetic secretary of the Cardiganshire Antiquarian Society.”
 (Introduction, page IX.)
 Furthermore, Rev. Lloyd is listed in the List of Subscribers as found on page 346.
 See next image.

-And now, onto the realm Fairy Tales… a wondrous but dangerous land.
+And now, to the realm Fairy Tales… a wondrous but dangerous land.

 From the work